-PetGroomer.com Classified Ads has the largest collection of grooming business for sale or lease ads in one place since 1998.
+PetGroomer.com Classified Ads has the largest collection of grooming businesses for sale or lease ads in one place since 1998.
 We suggest career seekers review the ads.
 You will love the ones with pictures too!
-You can learn a great deal about buying a business just from reviewing them, but there’s a lot more to learn.
+You can learn a lot about buying a business just from reviewing them, but there’s much more to learn.

 Advantages of Buying a Business

 If you don’t want to start a grooming business from scratch, buying an existing one may be your alternative.
 First of all, there are plusses and minuses.
 The plusses are:

 - Existing Customers.
 Customers and loyal clients have already been developed.
 Ensuring that they are likely to stay with your new ownership means you will have demand for services from the start, and that means cash flow from sales of services.

 - Businesses started from scratch have much less initial cash flow.

 - Immediate Operation.
 You can start immediately.